populationgenomics/talos/README.md

 Talos consists of the following components:

+- `VcfToMt` - An adapter step for converting an annotated VCF to a MatrixTable.
 - `MakePhenopackets` - This is a CPG-specific implementation for generating a Cohort/Phenopacket file.
 It can serve as a template for generating a compliant Phenopackets input file.
 - `GeneratePanelData` - [optional] Phenopacket file, and generates a per-participant list of panels to be used for this analysis, writing the result as a JSON.
 This also requires a local copy of the HPO ontology, downloadable from [here](http://purl.obolibrary.org/obo/hp.obo).
 - `QueryPanelapp` - Takes the output of `GeneratePanelData`, or None if no PhenoPacket file was provided, Queries PanelApp for the panels selected for the cohort, and writes the result as a JSON.